Colourful Malaysian spices

 Nasi Lemak

-Literally "fat rice", this dish is the heart of Malaysia.
+Literally "rich rice", this dish is the very heart of Malaysia.
 The rice is cooked in coconut milk and pandan leaves.
-It is traditionally served with spicy sambal, crispy anchovies (ikan bilis), roasted peanuts, cucumber slices, and an egg.
+It is traditionally served with spicy sambal, crispy anchovies (ikan bilis), roasted peanuts, slices of cucumber and an egg.

-"The best Nasi Lemak is often found in triangular banana leaf packets by the side of the road."
+"The best Nasi Lemak is often found in triangular banana-leaf parcels sold by the roadside."

 Beef Rendang